tanmayghai18/he-encryption-shelfi/README.md

 Install Palisades and Pybind11.

-Then open terminal in the palisade_pybind folder and install the library as:
+Then open terminal in the palisade_pybind/SHELFI_FHE/src folder and install the library as:

-pip install ./SHELFI_FHE
+pip install ../

 Then you can test the library using a sample python script in SHELFI_FHE/tests/test.py as:

-python3 SHELFI_FHE/tests/test.py
+python3 ../tests/test.py

 palisade_shelfi_interface folder contains the normal C++ implementation of the weighted average computation which make be compiled using cmake.